stackbit-projects/bbcharity-2ecf6/src/pages/style-guide.md

-Blocks of code are either fenced by lines with three back-ticks, or are indented with four spaces.

 ```
 let sequence = [1, 1, 2, 3, 5, 8, 13];
 for (let i = 0; i < sequence.length; i++) {